miguelkjesus/chat-commands/README.md

 > You **cannot** install this library yet, as it has not been released! \
 > Anything written here is simply written for when it does release in the future.

-### Bundler [Recommended]

-You can install the package using npm:
+If you use a bundler, you can install the package using npm:

 ```text
 npm i @mhesus/chat-commands
 ```

-### No Bundler

-You can download a bundled version of the package by going to the [releases](https://github.com/miguelkjesus/chat-commands/releases) tab in github!
+Otherwise, you can download a pre-bundled version of the package by going to the [releases](https://github.com/miguelkjesus/chat-commands/releases) tab in github!

 <!-- TODO add proper release instructions once I figure it out. -->